VisionEval/VisionEval/sources/modules/VESimLandUse/inst/module_docs/Initialize.md

 * **very-large**: More than 5,000,000 households and jobs

+This module includes a number of input checks to avoid data inconsistencies that could cause the model run to fail.
+Errors and warnings are produced to identify these errors and warnings:
+* The proportions of households by location type for each Azone ('PropMetroHh', 'PropTownHh', 'PropRuralHh' in the 'azone_hh_loc_type_prop.csv' file) are checked to confirm that they add up to 1.
+If the sum is off by more than 1%, then an error is identified.
+The error message identifies the Azones and Years that the data is incorrect.
+If the sum is off by less than 1% the proportions are rescaled to sum to 1 and a warning is identified.
+The warning message identifies the Azones and Years that the data doesn't sum to 1.
+* The proportions of workers by location type for each Azone ('PropWkrInMetroJobs', 'PropWkrInTownJobs', 'PropWkrInRuralJobs' in 'azone_wkr_loc_type_prop.csv' file) are checked to confirm that they add up to 1.
+If the sum is off by more than 1%, then an error is identified.
+The error message identifies the Azones and Years that the data is incorrect.
+If the sum is off by less than 1% the proportions are rescaled to sum to 1 and a warning is identified.
+The warning message identifies the Azones and Years that the data doesn't sum to 1.
+* The household and worker proportions ('PropMetroHh' in the 'azone_hh_loc_type_prop.csv' file and 'PropWkrInMetroJobs' in the 'azone_wkr_loc_type_prop.csv' file) are checked to confirm that the value is 0 if the Marea is 'None'.
+If any values are not 0 then an error is identified.
+The error messages identify the Azones and Years where the errors occur.
+* The split of metropolitan jobs (i.e. jobs in the urbanized area) among Azones in the Marea ('PropMetroJobs' in the 'azone_wkr_loc_type_prop.csv') is checked to confirm that they sum to 1.
+If the sum is off by more than 1%, then an error is identified.
+The error message identifies the Azones and Years that the data is incorrect.
+If the sum is off by less than 1% the proportions are rescaled to sum to 1 and a warning is identified.
+The warning message identifies the Azones and Years that the data doesn't sum to 1.
+* The data are check to confirm that there is Town land area each each Azone ('TownLandArea' in the 'azone_loc_type_land_area.csv' file) where activity (households and/or jobs) will be assigned to the the Town location type.
+Likewise the Metro land area ('MetroLandArea' in the 'azone_loc_type_land_area.csv' file) and Rural average density ('RuralAveDensity' in the 'azone_loc_type_land_area.csv' file) will be checked for consistency with respective activity assignments.
+If any inconsistencies in the land area are identified, errors will be identified and the error messages will identify the Azones and Years that have the errors.
+* If data are checked to confirm that the average activity densities (households and jobs per acre) for each Azone, location type, and year are sensible.
+An average activity density is sensible if a Bzone activity density distribution can be created using model data that will reproduce the average activity density.
+This is done by comparing the density with the lowest allowable Bzone density and with the highest allowable Bzone density identified in the estimated SimBzone model data.
+* The identified 'UzaProfileName' in the 'marea_uza_profile_names.csv' for each Marea is a name included in the SimBzone model data (or 'None' if the Marea is 'None').
+If the name is not included, an error is identified.
+* If the 'azone_gq_pop-prop_by_area-type.csv' input file is present (this is an optional input) the 'PropGQPopCenter', 'PropGQPopInner', 'PropGQPopOuter', and 'PropGQPopFringe' are checked to confirm that they sum to 1 for all Azones and Years.
+If not, then errors are identified and the error messages identify the Azones and Years for which the errors occur.

 ## User Inputs
 The following table(s) document each input file that must be provided in order for the module to run correctly.
 User input files are comma-separated valued (csv) formatted text files.
 Each row in the table(s) describes a field (column) in the input file.
 The table names and their meanings are as follows: